RyanCPeters/Fall_2017/css_342/LLists_assig5/ReadMe.md

 1. Source codea.
 	1. List Class
 	2. Driver
-		1. Must demonstrate every an each functionality described above2.
+		1. Must demonstrate each and every functionality described above2.
 2. Documentationa.
 	1. Discuss your design and approach for solving the problemb.
 	2. You are encouraged to use pictures to illustrate what you're doingc.